aisevim/eslint-config-symmetrys/README.md

         },
       },
       rules: {
-        // strict type-checking rules are not applied },
+        // default strict type-checking rules are not applied },
     },
   },